Modern Languages Curriculum

 Department of Modern Languages and Literatures

-Faculty in the Department of Modern Languages and Literatures: Gilberto Gómez (chair, Fall semester), I-Ting Chiu, Jane Hardy, Adrien Pouille, Qian Pullen, Gregory Redding, V. Daniel Rogers, Thomas Stokes, Brian Tucker (chair, Spring semester), and Ivette de Assis Wilson
+Faculty in the Department of Modern Languages and Literatures: Gilberto Gómez, Jane Hardy, Adrien Pouille, Gregory Redding, V. Daniel Rogers, Brian Tucker (chair), and Ivette de Assis Wilson

 Wabash College understands that language is the foremost avenue for understanding and interacting with the world, its peoples, and its histories.
 Consequently, the study of foreign languages is fundamental to a liberal arts education and a well-lived life beyond.
 Serious intellectual work in other languages broadens a Wabash man’s communicative potential; deepens his understanding of his native tongue; refines his expressive abilities; inculcates in him analytical and creative habits of mind; helps him see beyond his own place, time, and circumstance; and is foundational for his further study and appreciation of the literatures, histories, and aesthetic sensibilities of global cultures throughout time.